Manciukic/dynamicserviceallocator/README.md

 ## Repository structure
- - `floodlight` contains all new or modified files wrt to a basic Floodlight installation (this has been tested on Floodlight v1.2, commit `a6c11a`)
+ - `floodlight` contains all new or modified files wrt to a basic Floodlight installation (this has been tested on Floodlight v1.2, commit `a6c11a`).
+        Refer to [UML classes diagram](UML_DSA.pdf) for the structure of the code inside this directory.
  - `gns3` contains setup instructions and other useful files for setting up the GNS3 simulation demonstrating the module functionality.
  - `assignment.pdf` describes the project